howerj/cdb/readme.md

 adding (de)compression (with the [shrink][] library) and decryption, integrating the project in an embedded system in conjunction with [littlefs][] as an example, allowing the user to supply their own comparison and hash functions, adding types and schemas to the database, and more.
+The project could also be used as the primary database library for the [pickle][] interpreter, or for serving static content in the [eweb][] web-server.

 All of these would add complexity, and more code - making it more useful to some and less to others.
 As such, apart from bugs, the library and test driver programs should be considered complete.

 # BUGS